Your blueprint for effective storytelling

 Optimal format, ask yourself:

-For instance, a brief photo story may be ideal for social media, while a longer, more detailed narrative might work better as a website video.
+For instance, a brief photo story may be ideal for social media, while a longer, more detailed piece might work better as a promotional video on your website.

 Placement in the journey, ask yourself:

-• Where does your story fit in the buyer’s journey?
+- Where does your story fit into your prospective families’ journey?

-Consider tailoring the length and engagement level of your story based on where your potential buyers are in their research process.
+Consider tailoring the length and engagement level of your story based on where your prospective family are in their research process.

-Short and engaging narratives are effective during the initial research phase, while detailed stories may be more suitable for later stages.
+Short and engaging narratives are effective during the initial research phase, while detailed stories may be more suitable for later stages when they are close to making a decision about your school

-Sometimes you just need a little helping hand, because you shouldn’t have to waste money, time and resources and marketing that doesn’t work.
+Sometimes you just need a little helping hand, because you shouldn’t have to waste money, time and resources on marketing that doesn’t work.

 We help UK and international school leaders, bursars and marketing & admissions folks to boost revenue with strategy, simple and savvy pupil recruitment and retention services.